 I have a small mysterious wooden box.

 Inside are four compartments, each carefully filled with carefully-rolled dry leaves.
+I can’t tell what kind of leaves they are.
+Something sturdy, like red oak.

 Two compartments, before they held leaves, held dashes (which before tonight might have said “disks” or “darker” or “dishes”)—em dashes and en dashes, the E’s written in loops like backwards 3’s, which contrast sharply with the straight-line E’s above them (a different hand? a different mood?).